One of the greatest thinkers of his day, native Mallorcan Ramon Llull was in many ways ahead of his time.

 The way Ramon saw it, he had three goals.
 The first was to convert Muslims to Christianity.
 The second was to write a how-to book on overcoming said Muslims' objections to conversion.
 The third was to found religious institutions that would teach non-European foreign languages, primarily Arabic and Hebrew.
 To achieve goal number one, he spent nine years learning Arabic and studying their culture, then eventually went to Tunis to let the converting begin.

-Whilst staying at the hermitage he founded on Puig de Randa, what later became the Santuari de Cura, he achieved his second goal.
-He wrote a book called Art, later revised to Ars Magna or Great Art.
+Whilst staying at the hermitage he founded on Puig de Randa, what later became the Santuari de Cura, he achieved his second goal He wrote a book called Art, later revised to Ars Magna or Great Art.
 The third goal was made real when he saw Hebrew, Arabic and Aramaic taught at universities of Bologna, Paris, Oxford and Salamanca.
 All in all, he was checking off his bucket list items at a fairly good clip.
 During this time, he also prolifically wrote book after book.
-Some religious tomes, some fiction, they totaled 265 in all.
+Some religious tomes, some fiction, they totalled 265 in all.
 He also created mathematical theorems that exist still today.

 The End #